Terranova-Python/TerraPing/README.md

 Advanced Network Diagnostics: Ability to enable a traceroute on failure.

 # How to Use
+**Download the ZIP file and export to a location of choice.
+DO NOT REMOVE THE .EXE FROM ITS PARENT FOLDER.
+Run the .exe, logs will be exported automatically via .txt to the root of this folder.**

+**IDE or Python Users:**
 Launch the application by running the script: python3 ping_monitor.py

-Add IP addresses to the list using the input box and "Add" button.
+-Add IP addresses to the list using the input box and "Add" button.
-Select the desired monitoring interval from the dropdown menu.
+-Select the desired monitoring interval from the dropdown menu.
-Click "Start Monitoring" to begin checking connectivity.
+-Click "Start Monitoring" to begin checking connectivity.
-View real-time logs in the GUI or check the ping_log.txt file for a complete history.
+-View real-time logs in the GUI or check the ping_log.txt file for a complete history.

 # Requirements
 Python 3.7 or later